RochelleLBeckford/DarkModeSwitchButton/README.md

 - [ ]  CSS → encompass the style of the app and give it a smooth transition
 - [ ]  JavaScript → provide the functionality of the page
     - [ ]  If I click or do this → this will happen
----
-- [ ]  The switch button will be modern and colorful
-- [ ]  A Interactive and Dynamic webpage